jonathanwindle-zz/musexp/musexp.md

 For example:

-* Happiness & "_You Are My Sunshine/Just Dance_" by Jonathan Bastiste & The Stay
+* Happiness & “_You Are My Sunshine/Just Dance_” by Jonathan Bastiste & The Stay
   Human Band
-* Rebellion & "_East Jesus Nowhere_" by Green Day
+* Rebellion & “_East Jesus Nowhere_” by Green Day
-* The genocide of human experience through the cultural uprising of the Internet & "_Huew Newton_" + "_Digital Witness_" by St. Vincent
+* The genocide of human experience through the cultural uprising of the Internet & “_Huew Newton_” + “_Digital Witness_” by St. Vincent

 ### Second participant agrees or challenges